IndiaCovidRelief/IndiaCovidRelief.github.io/index.md

 #  Links to Support Initiatives

 Please select the beneficiaries/areas to display lists of relevant campaigns.
-Use the **All** button to see initiatives for all other beneficiaries/areas.
+Use the **All Campaigns** button to see initiatives for all other beneficiaries/areas.

 <section  class="page-header">
 <a class="btn _all_filter abtn" filter="all-campaigns" style="width:15em;display:inline-block;text-align:center;text-decoration:none">All Campaigns</a>